AllStarLink/ASL3-Manual/docs/config/extensions_conf.md

 * If a special number of 00 is dialed, say the node's IP address over the radio (using the `[my-ip]` stanza)

-The `[check_route]` stanza is the core of the autopatch dial plan.
+The `[check_route]` stanza is the core of the autopatch dialplan.
 It is used to filter out numbers you do not want to allow to be dialed.
 This includes things like toll-free numbers, X11 numbers, 976/809/900 (toll) numbers, and the invalid 555 prefix.
 All of the filtered numbers get sent to the `[invalidnum]` stanza, which plays a mesage and hangs up.

 If the call passes `[check_route]`, it gets sent to the `[pstn-out]` stanza.
 You will note that there are two options for `[pstn-out]`.
 The default is to play a message and hang up.
 By swapping which one is active (moving the comments around), you can send the call to the `[allstar-autopatch]` stanza in `iax.conf`.
 You can also configure your own VoIP provider, and send the call there (preferred).